 Obviously, the US and Britain each interpreted the ambiguity to their maximum advantage, the US considering Hall’s Stream the border between the two states, and Britain opting for the waterway beginning at Third Lake.
 As a result of this, the area in between was neither here nor there.
 Except for tax purposes.
 Both states sent tax and debt collectors into the area – which chagrined the inhabitants so much that they declared their independence… but only until the Americans and the British could sort out their differences.

-Things came to a head when a band of ‘Streamers’ invaded Canada to liberate one of their countrymen from custody.
-This particular ‘Streamer’ had been arrested by a British sheriff because of an unpaid hardware store debt.
+Things came to a head when a band of Streamers invaded Canada to liberate one of their countrymen from custody.
+This particular Streamer had been arrested by a British sheriff because of an unpaid hardware store debt.
 The invading posse shot up the judge’s house where their compatriot was held.
-This caused an international incident – although the idea of a war caused by an unpaid store debt did seem a bit ludicrous.
+This caused an international incident – even if the idea of going to war over a case of shoplifting seems a bit over the top.

 In 1840, the area of the RoIS was incorporated as the township of Pittsburg, which still is the largest township in the US, covering about 750 km².
 The dispute was definitively resolved in 1842 in the Webster-Ashburton Treaty, which mainly dealt with the establishment of the boundary between (what were to become) the US state of Maine and the Canadian province of New Brunswick.